Please note that Tapas no longer supports Internet Explorer.

 She glared at him, hands planted firmly on her hips.

-"Look here, Julian.
+"Listen to me, Julian.
 The one who shouldn't be acting all bothered here is you.
 People have already started to get the wrong idea about us."

 Julian’s jaw clenched.
-The muscle in his cheek twitched as though he had words to say but had no idea how to say them.
+The muscle in his cheek twitched as though he had words to say but no idea how to say them.

 But Jean wasn’t finished.